shouya/thinking-dumps/lazy/README.md

 ### Built-in procedures

-* `+`: takes two arguments, in integers, plus them.
+* `+`: takes two arguments, in integers, `(+ 2 3) => 5`
 * `-`: takes two arguments, in integers, `(- 3 2) => 1`.
-* `die`: takes an argument and ignore it, raise an error and terminate the execution.
+* `die`: takes an argument and ignore it, raise an error and terminate the evaluation.
-* `trace`: takes two arguments, print the first and return the second, does not interrupt the execution.
+* `trace`: takes two arguments, print the first and return the second. it does not interrupt the evaluation.
-* `if`: takes a condition and two branches, The condition will evaluates to an integer, the value of `if` expression is its second argument if the integer is not `0`, otherwise the value is its third argument.
+* `if`: takes a condition and two branches. the condition will evaluates to an integer, the value of `if` expression is its second argument if this integer is not `0`, otherwise the value will be is its third argument.
-* `cval`: create a typed-value, you should not use this directly.
+* `cval`: create a typed-value, you should never use this directly.
-* `seq`: takes two arguments, force evaluates the first and return the second, just as the same funcition in haskell.
+* `seq`: takes two arguments, force evaluates the first and return the second, just as the funcition named the same in haskell.
-* `ctorp`: takes two arguments. the first argument is a constructor's name (keyword), and test if the second argument's value is constructed by this constructor.
+* `ctorp`: takes two arguments. the first argument is a constructor's name (keyword), and the second is an expression. it test if the second argument's value is constructed by this constructor, returns `1` or `0` indicates `true` and `false`.
 * `fval`: takes two arguments, the first is a lambda and the second is a typed-value. it applies first argument to the constructor-value-storing lambda of the typed-value.

 ### Evaluation model